Rohonc Codex: Daco-Romanian hypothesis

 Quotations from Enăchiuc's translation include:

 On the one hand, Enăchiuc's proposition can be criticized for the method of transliteration.
 Symbols that characteristically appear in the same context throughout the codex are regularly transliterated with different letters, so that the patterns in the original code are lost in the transliteration.
 On the other hand, Enăchiuc is criticized as a linguist and historian.
 She provided the only linguistic source of a hitherto unknown state of the Romanian language, and her text (even with her glossary) raises such serious doubts both in its linguistic and historic authenticity that they render her work unscientific.

 There is no relation between the illustrations of the manuscript (of clear Christian content) and Enăchiuc's translation.

 Brahmi-Hindi hypothesis

 Another alleged solution was made in 2004 by the Indian Mahesh Kumar Singh.
 He claims that the codex is written left-to-right, top-to-bottom with a so far undocumented variant of the Brahmi script.
 He transliterated the first 24 pages of the codex to get a Hindi text which was translated to Hungarian.
 His solution is mostly like the beginning of an apocryphal gospel (previously unknown), with a meditative prologue, then going on to the infancy narrative of Jesus.

 According to Mahesh Kumar Singh, the upper two rows of page 1 read:

 Singh's attempt was immediately criticized in the next issue of the same journal.
-His transliteration lacks consistency, and was dismissed by many.
+His transliteration lacks consistency.